Edek

-So I turrned off the edit and got to work.
-I started cutting up the interview dialogue and pulling it around to fit the rhythm without breaking Janine's flow and causing the viewer to be distracted by the track at the expense of the message.
+So I turrned off the edit temporarily and got to work.
+I started cutting up the interview dialogue and pulling it around to fit the rhythm without breaking Janine's flow and distracting the viewer - you don't want the music to take centre stage, it's role was more to supercharge the words and get them to hit more potently.
 Rhythm was key and it took a while to find the right pacing and tempo.
-As a film whose purpose was to connect older and younger generations, the idea of bringing in different ages, backgrounds, religions, cultures and styles felt like the right approach because it could enhance the story to make the message more memorable, potent and universal.

-Rhythm and flow have always fascinated me, having worked with Kapoo for years with the Bone Idols, I knew he would be able to bring a sensitivity to the project while his Connecticut and London roots gave his input credibility and authenticity.
+Rhythm and flow have always fascinated me.
+Having worked with Kapoo for years with the Bone Idols, I knew he would be able to bring a sensitivity to the project while his Connecticut and London roots gave his input credibility and authenticity.

 Throughout the piece there are percussive interruptions and accents - muffled under the wardrobe, mechanical voices when people cease to think of humanity, shots, scuffles, dust, air, sparks, all taken from Janine's narrative and wider symbolism.